dguzenko/newdocs/docs/zooaksubs.md

 IMAGE HERE

 * **Show Label** - Allows to choose if the element label should be rendered or not.
-* **Alternative Label** - Allows to customoze the default label (the element's name set in the Type) for this specific position.
+* **Alternative Label** - Allows to customize the default label (the element's name set in the Type) for this specific position.

 ### Layout Parameters